pluginsGLPI/doc/source/formcreator/configuration.rst

 Float
 ^^^^^

-This field must be an float value.
+This field must be a float value.
 Note you may use a regular expression to tighter restrict the answer.

 GLPI Object
 ^^^^^^^^^^^

-This field allows you to build a dropdown from a GLPI object among those abvailable in the menus:
+This field allows you to build a dropdown from a GLPI object among those available in the menus:

 * Assets
 * Assistance